 We should enjoy life with our kids, our family members.

-Well the one thing I've I've gotten to know from all of you is that you've taken I think the the hardest hit that anyone can take in life and that is the death of their precious child.
+Well, the one thing I've gotten to know from all of you is that you've taken, I think, the hardest hit that anyone can take in life, and that is the death of their precious child.

 They're never the same person.

-It's like the life was sucked out of them the the minute they heard the news.
+It's like their life was sucked out of them the minute they heard the news.

-All of you have taken all of that pain and all of that suffering and you have redirected your attention and focused to make sure that other people don't have to live through the same thing.
+All of you have taken all of that pain and all of that suffering, and you have redirected your attention and focus to make sure that other people don't have to live through the same thing.

 Yeah.

-His parents had brought him here I think when he was about ten.
+His parents had brought him here, I think, when he was about 10.

-And um he asked Josh for a ride home from school and Josh gave it to him and for unbeknownst to us then we realized now that he wanted to kill Josh to scrap his money for uh scrap his truck for some money.
+And for unbeknownst to us, then, we realize now that he wanted to kill Josh to scrap his money for scrap his truck for some money.

 Wow.

-And what what was the punishment in this case?
+And what was the punishment in this case?

-And if that if that were to pass and if that's the case then he will come up for much shorter than 30 years and it's something we'll have to deal with families are re-victimized every time that someone comes up for parole and you have to go to there and beg and plead you know to keep your killer in jail or your kids killer in jail.
+Families are re-victimized every time that someone comes up for parole and you have to go down there and beg and plead to keep your killer in jail or your kid's killer in jail.

-And so y it's a constant fight at at either state level or the federal level.
+And so it's in constant fight at either a state level or the federal level.

-Yes he had committed crimes up in um Colorado years prior to that and never showed up for his court date and you know was on the run back and forth over the border when they apprehended him early um two thousand um they took him back up to Colorado to face his charges and basically he got a slap on the wrist and he ultimately ended up in Arizona and uh you know killed my son.
+Yes, he had committed crimes up in Colorado years prior to that and never showed up for his court date and was on the run back and forth over the border.

-So you know this this is a problem we have within our court systems that our federal judges really take it upon themselves to figure out what kind of a punishment and show leniency so many times to these illegal alien criminals that are present in our country committing crimes and just release them back out onto the streets to continue committing crimes, and that's that's the case in almost all the angel families situations.
+So, you know, this is a problem we have within our court systems that our federal judges really take it upon themselves to figure out what kind of a punishment and show leniency so many times to these illegal alien criminals that are present in our country committing crimes and just release them back out onto the streets to continue committing crimes.

 The majority of them have been, you know, have committed crimes prior to killing our loved ones.